 As Elizabeth Lesser would say, it broke me open.

 It was a huge lesson in trusting my gut.
-One of the most valuable lessons I'll probably ever learn.
-I had a great therapist at the time, and had been doing quite a bit of exploration around spirituality, personal development, and manifesting.
+One of the most valuable lessons I'll ever learn.
+I had a great therapist at the time, and had been doing quite a bit of exploration around personal development and spirituality.
 With a fresh desire to be true to myself and find the kind of relationship I really wanted, I started paying very close attention to the way I was viewing, treating, and speaking to and about myself.
 I realized that the stories coming into my head and out of my mouth were shaping my relationships and my entire life.

-I wanted to write about my journey and our relationship because I knew—and still know—without a doubt that if I can find love and happiness, so can you.
+And here's the thing: I know without a doubt that if I can find love and happiness, so can you.
 I feel so passionately about helping women tune into their intuition to find the love they desire and the joy they deserve, that I also decided to go through Martha Beck's training program to become a life coach.

 Now I help women get unstuck—whether that means jumping into the dating pool, initiating a break-up, finding the way out of overwhelm, or getting clear on what feels like the next most delicious step to take in life.